 Our Final Score: 7/10

 A handful of people had trouble finding replacement filters.
-Click Here or the image below to view the 3-pack of replacement filters currently available:
+Click Here #ad or the image below to view the 3-pack of replacement filters currently available:

-Of the three products, the Waterdrop faucet filter impressed us the least due to the number of leak reports.
+Of the three products, the Waterdrop faucet filter impressed us the least due to the number of leak issues.
 If the company irons out that problem, we think the faucet filter is a worthy buy.
 As for the Extream pitcher, we believe it’s a good alternative to Brita and PUR pitchers.